ratatui/ratatui-website/src/content/docs/introduction.md

 Ratatui is designed for developers and enthusiasts who:

 - want a lightweight alternative to graphical user interfaces (GUIs)
-- need applications that are to be deployed in constrained environments (for ex. on servers with limited resources)
+- need applications that are to be deployed in constrained environments (e.g. on servers with limited resources)
 - prefer to have full control over input and events, allowing for a more customized and tailored user experience